pvvx/ADV_BLE2UART/README.md

 dv.command(Command.STOP_SCAN)
 ```

+### DUP_FILTER_ENABLE

+Set to True to filter duplicates (duplicate advertisings)

 ### SCAN_TYPE_ACTIVE

-This parameter can be set as “passive scan” or “active scan”.
+This parameter can be set as “passive scan” (False) or “active scan” (True).
 For active scan, when an advertising packet is received, a "scan_req" will be sent to the remote device to obtain more information.
 For passive scan, the "scan req" won’t be sent.

-### scan_interval/scan window
+### window_ms

-“scan_interval” serves to set channel switch time in Scanning state (unit: 0.625ms).
-“scan_window” is not processed in current Telink BLE SDK.
-Actual scan window is
-set as scan_interval.
+window_ms = scan_interval * 0.625

+The scan_interval is set with the same value as the scan_window

+scan_interval is the time interval from when the Controller started its last scan until it begins the subsequent scan on the primary advertising physical channel

+scan_window is the duration of the scan on the primary advertising physical channel.

 ## Documentation of the Firmware Source Code